sakippes/DiscoveryDatabaseWorkshop/site/src/entries/library-collection.md

     Then, when you record your information for this entry, upload the image under "Additional Notes" and reference the position numbers as needed when recording information about Isolates on this plate.

+## Use This Entry to Record

+- TODO

+## Required Information

+- TODO

+## Optional Information

+- TODO

+## Suggestions for "Additional Notes"

+- TODO